 The key to successful long-term care is planning.
 To get started:

-Talk with your healthcare provider or another healthcare professional if you're having
+Talk with your healthcare provider, or family and friends if you're having trouble

 Learn about the types of services and care in your community by talking to healthcare

 providers, social workers, family, and friends.
 The Area Agency on Aging and local

 and state offices of aging and social services can give you lists of home healthcare

 providers, adult daycare centers, meal programs, companion services, and transportation